Labour Force Resiliency and Wellness: The Post-Pandemic Outlook for Workers

 However, the COVID-19 pandemic has had a profound impact on the Canadian economy, highlighting the deepening and widening inequalities that existed in the Canadian job market, particularly among the country’s most vulnerable, prior to the pandemic.
 COVID-19 is expected to have a devastating impact on global unemployment—a threat which Canada is not immune to.

-Taking the pandemic’s adverse consequences on Canada’s labour market into consideration, particularly for workers in informal employment, the self-employed, daily wage earners and workers in sectors at the highest risk of disruption, the United Nations Association in Canada Toronto Region Branch (UNACTO) will host a virtual roundtable to facilitate a meaningful discussion focused on impacted local communities.
+Taking the pandemic’s adverse consequences on Canada’s labour market into consideration, particularly for workers in informal employment, the self-employed, daily wage earners and workers in sectors at the highest risk of disruption, UNACTO's virtual roundtable facilitated a meaningful discussion focused on impacted local communities.

-This rights-based discussion will spotlight discrepancies on access to paid sick leave and gender disparity across organizations while examining work-life and labour legislation, and the urgent policy measures needed to support businesses in the face of these issues.
+This rights-based discussion spotlighted discrepancies on access to paid sick leave and gender disparity across organizations while examining work-life and labour legislation, and the urgent policy measures needed to support businesses in the face of these issues.